 "What makes these leggings unique are the pockets because who doesn't like pockets, and there is no seam in the crotch, so no camel toe," Dr. Horton says.

-These highly rated leggings are proof that you don't need to shell out a lot of cash to find a decent pair.
-More than 4,000 Amazon users give these leggings nearly five stars for their seamless construction and contoured look, which hugs your body in all the right places.
+These beloved leggings are proof that you don't need to shell out a lot of cash to find a decent pair.
+Thousands of Amazon users give these leggings nearly five stars for their seamless construction and contoured look, which hugs your body in all the right places.

 "These are super cute and a great price," Dr. Horton says.
 "They are squat proof and sweat proof, thanks to the dry technology," which means you won't have to worry about any unwanted reveals during your workout.